EDIBLE GARDEN PROJECTS:

 Nestled in the heart of Sentosa Island, the fruit and herb garden at Capella Singapore brings nature and nurture together in perfect harmony.
 Plants in the garden have been specially selected to complement the pristine forested surroundings of the luxury resort, enticing the exotic creatures of the island to stay and play for a spell in the garden, while providing Capella’s chefs with exquisite, fresh harvests to delight and tantalise diners.

 A lush sanctuary where nature flourishes.
 Our edible garden at The Summerhouse is bursting with flowers, fruits and local herbs used in the restuarant.
 Lemongrass, indian borage, mint, red hibiscus leaf, and basil are just a few varieties found in this tranquil and beautiful urban farm.

 Other restaurants: Common Man Coffee Roasters, 40 Hands, Food for Thought, Jamie's Italian, Morsels, Sunday Folks, Bo Chin Che, Tippling Club, House, Plain Vanilla Bakery, Living Cafe, D'zert cafe, Cajun Kings.

 MALLS, OFFICES & HOTELS

-Our very first Edible Gardens in CBD Shenton Way, OUE Downtown is a spanking new commercial building that is built for the future.
+Our very first Edible Gardens in CBD Shenton Way, OUE Downtown is a commercial building that is built for the future.
 5000 sq feet of beautiful edible gardens on the 5th floor patio serves to provide herbs, flowers and salad for the restaurants in the building.
-Over 50 local varieties are grown here: pandan, thai basil, chillies, pinto peanuts, wild pepper, ginger, tumeric, yams, aloe vera, saw tooth corianders and much more.
+Over 50 local varieties are grown here: pandan, thai basil, chillies, pinto peanuts, wild pepper, ginger, turmeric, yams, aloe vera, saw tooth corianders and much more.

 Singapore Power Group